dhgrs/chainer-VQ-VAE/README.md

     - Batch size.
 - lr
     - Learning rate.
+- ema_mu
+    - Rate of exponential moving average.
+If this is greater than 1 doesn't apply.
 - update_encoder
     - Update encoder or not.
 If you use small dataset like CMU-ARCTIC(en)/voice-statistics-corpus(ja), the encoder of VQ-VAE may cause over-fitting.
 So after about 150-200k iterations, set this parameter False and restart training.
 - trigger